 Feed (Inches per minute or IPM) = RPM x FPT x Z

-Where: FPT is Feed per Tooth; Z is a number of teeth in a cutting tool.
+Where: FPT is Feed per Tooth; Z is the number of teeth in a cutting tool.

-Feed rates define the distance or depth on which a cutting tool deepens into a workpiece during one spindle revolution.
+Feed rates define the distance or depth a cutting tool deepens into a workpiece during one spindle revolution.

-As a bonus, we attached below the infographics, where you may see the feed rate multiplier.
+As a bonus, we attached the infographics below, showing the feed rate multiplier.

 Facing